 - lower fertility rate with the availability of effective contraception allowing both partners to work and pursue careers.
-This can result in delaying childbearing - increased education and career opportunities for women

-- economic impacts requiring both partners to work to maintain a standard of living - changes to religious stances allowing for defacto relationships, divorce and children born outside of the formal bounds of marriage - marriage rates have reduced - divorce rates have increased, creating single or blended families - social acceptance of non-children families and diverse family structures - poverty and socioeconomic/cultural impacts - equality of same-gender parents - c) Outline diversity within families within contemporary family structures and the impacts that a service will need to manage.
-(Approximate word count: 120-140 words)
+This can result in delaying childbearing - increased education and career opportunities for women - economic impacts requiring both partners to work to maintain a standard of living - changes to religious stances allowing for defacto relationships, divorce and children born outside of the formal bounds of marriage - marriage rates have reduced - divorce rates have increased, creating single or blended families - social acceptance of non-children families and diverse family structures - poverty and socioeconomic/cultural impacts - equality of same-gender parents - c) Outline the diversity within modern family structures and the challenges a service may need to address to accommodate this.

-Assessor Instructions: Students must outline diversity within families within contemporary family structures and the impacts that a service will need to manage.
+Assessor Instructions: Students must outline the diversity within modern family structures and the challenges a service may need to address to accommodate this.